basecamp/lufo/README.md

 ----------------------

 Long `<select>` menus with many options can be a pain.
-States/territories, countries, currency lists, etc. have so many options it’s cumbersome to scroll through them to find the ones you use often.
+States/territories, countries, currency lists, etc. have so many options it's cumbersome to scroll through them to find the ones you use often.

 Lufo tracks the most recent selections on a long `<select>` menu and stores them in a browser’s `localStorage` (it falls back to a tracking cookie if the browser doesn’t support `localStorage`).
 When someone revisits a page with that same long menu, their most-recently selected options will be copied to the top of the list for their convenience.
 No bias on your part.
 Super-convenient for the people using your site.